Summer-born children - delaying entry to Reception by a full year

 What happens next?

-- If parents / carers have made an application for Reception in the normal year of entry, this application will then be withdrawn and a place will not be offered on National Offer Day (19 April 2022)
+- If parents/carers have made an application for Reception in the normal year of entry, this application will then be withdrawn and a place will not be offered on National Offer Day (17 April 2023)

 Please note: the current online system for applying for a primary school place is not set up to accept dates of birth which are outside the normal year group of entry, meaning it will not be possible for parents who have an agreed delay to make an application online.

-School Admissions will send a paper applications form to parents / carers for them to complete and return to School Admissions, ensuring it is received by the deadline of 15 January 2022 by 5pm.
+School Admissions will send a paper application form to parents/carers for them to complete and return to School Admissions, ensuring it is received by the deadline of 15 January 2023.
 A copy of the paper application form can also be found on our website.
 The paper form may be printed, completed and returned to School Admissions

 - The new delayed application will be processed as part of the normal admissions round in the following year, according to the oversubscription criteria of each school stated as a preference